Congress sweeps Punjab civic polls, boost for Amarinder | Politics

 Punjab Finance Minister Manpreet Singh Badal said Bathinda will now get its first Congress mayor in 53 years.

-In Moga, the only corporation among the seven to not deliver a clear verdict, the Congress won 20 of the 50 municipal wards.
+In Moga, the only corporation among the seven to not deliver a clear majority to the ruling party, the Congress won 20 of the 50 wards.
 The SAD got 15, the Aam Aadmi Party 4, the Bharatiya Janata Party 1 and independents 10.

 Earlier, the municipal corporations of Moga, Hoshiarpur, Bathinda and Pathankot were run by the SAD-BJP combine, when the two parties were allies and in power in the state.